wmelvin/marksplitz/README.md

 - Add one or more classes to the `content` div.
 - Use to apply additional styles via a `custom.css` file.

+`<!-- code-file: filename.ext -->`

+- Place before a [fenced code block](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#fenced-code-blocks) to write the code to a file with the given *filename.ext*.
+- Requires that the `--code-subdir` option used to specify the destination.

 `<!-- no-pub -->`

 - Do not publish the page - exclude it from the HTML output.